Home

 Starting Position

-• These exercise ball exercises require you to lie supine on the floor with your heels on the ball
+• This dynamic bridging on the ball exercise requires you to start by lying supine on the floor with your heels on the ball

 • Arms are straight and out to the sides of your body

-• Lift your hips up so that your body is straight from your heels to your shoulders
+• Engage your abdominals and lift your hips up so that your body is straight from your heels to your shoulders

 • While maintaining this bridging position slowly take your feet to one side, pointing with your toes toward the side you are leaning.